lampada/Tornado-Search/README.md

 An Search Engine includes serveral modules:
 ###1.Spider:
-  spider is used to crawling websites,getting urls,saving data to database.
+  Spider is used to crawling websites,getting urls,saving data to database.
   In Tornado, I am using dirbot(An open source spider written by python using scrapy) as the spider.

 ###2.URL Pool